history

 In 1964, Georgia and Raymond Johnson, from Washington, GA, bought the inn.
 The Haynies stayed with them for two years and during that period, the Rondette cottage was built and the second story was added to the innkeepers residence.
 Then in 1968 the Johnson’s sold the inn to John and Ella Jo Shell from Marietta, GA and stayed with them for a year to teach them the business.

-John and Ella Jo came to the inn with their two daughters, Dianne and Lainey, running it for the next 20+ years.
+To many of our longtime guests, John and Ella Jo are synonymous with Hemlock Inn.
+Moving from Marietta, Georgia, in 1969 with their two daughters, they welcomed guests for the next 20+ years.
 In 1982, Ella Jo published the first Hemlock Inn cookbook: Recipes from our Front Porch.
-The inn also made significant additions and added a new cottage during this time.
-John continues to live on the property today.
+The inn also made significant renovations and added a new cottage during this time.
+Ella Jo passed away in 1998 and, in March 2025, John joined her in the presence of the Lord after 95 years of a life well-lived and over 50 years of welcoming guests at Hemlock Inn.